robbiehammond/GainsIQ/README.md

 Rebuild the frontend again and then deploy.

-## Work to do (vaguely ordered in terms of importance)
+## Task Backlog (vaguely ordered in terms of importance)
 - Redesign frontend so it doesn't look so bad
+- Rename "sets" column to "set_number" or "setNumber"
 - Make it so double deploy doesn't need to happen first time (pass APIGW URL to frontend one deploy)
-- Exercise progress tracker; something like reps * weight, averaged over all sets, over